WHAT YOU CAN EXPECT

 Since the time of Hippocrates, chaste tree berry has been recommended for menstrual complaints.
 Although it contains no hormones or hormone-like substances, the herb influences hormonal activity by stimulating the pituitary gland at the base of the brain to produce more luteinizing hormone (LH).
 This, in turn, signals the ovaries to produce more of the hormone progesterone.
 Chaste tree berry also acts to lower elevated levels of a second pituitary hormone, prolactin, which is involved in breast-milk production.

 Bladderwrack is a form of kelp that has been used medicinally for centuries.
 The main use of the herb has been for the stimulation of the thyroid gland.
 The high iodine content of the herb stimulates thyroid function, which boosts metabolism.
 Bladderwrack is rich in iodine, calcium, magnesium, potassium, sodium, sulfur, silicon and iron and is high in some B-complex vitamins.
-It contains moderate amounts of phosphorus, selenium, manganese and zinc and small amounts of vitamins A, C, E and G. Containing anti-sterility vitamin S as well as vitamin K. It is rich in algin and mannitol, carotene and zeaxantin with traces of bromine.
+Containing moderate amounts of phosphorus, selenium, manganese and zinc and small amounts of vitamins A, C, E, G. Containing anti-sterility vitamin S as well as vitamin K. It is rich in algin and mannitol, carotene and zeaxantin with traces of bromine.

 Burdock has been used for centuries to assist with a variety of ailments.
 Traditionally, it has been used as a "blood purifier" to clear the bloodstream of toxins, as a diuretic (helping rid the body of excess water by increasing urine output), and as a topical remedy for skin problems.
 In Traditional Chinese Medicine, burdock is often used with other herbs for sore throat and colds.
 Extracts of burdock root are found in a variety of herbal preparations, as well as homeopathic remedies.